 Of the 45 hours of face-to-face class time, 27 will be devoted to the background concepts outlined in the previous section.
-These classes will consist of presentations by the teacher followed by practical sessions in which some applications of the concepts will be done, mainly in the form of problems to solve.
+These classes will consist of presentations and practical applications of the concepts introduced, mainly in the form of problems to solve.
 To have a copy of the teacher presentations is highly recommended, but not mandatory.
 Those copies can be downloaded at no cost from the Blackboard platform.
 Problem collections will be given to students in advance to be solved in class, either individually or in small groups.